getBoolean/dpaperback_cli/README.md

 Status: **In Development**

+While the majority of major tasks have been completed, there is still a number of bugs to be fixed

-A commandline tool for bundling and serving Dart Paperback extensions using [dart_pb_extensions_common](https://github.com/getBoolean/dart_pb_extensions_common)
+A commandline tool for bundling and serving Dart Paperback 0.6/0.7 extensions using [dart_pb_extensions_common](https://github.com/getBoolean/dart_pb_extensions_common)

 ## Getting Started